 Jim Marszalek, National Service Director

-Jim Marszalek, a U.S. Marine Corps veteran, was appointed National Service Director for the nearly 1.3 million-member DAV in August 2013.
+Jim Marszalek, a U.S. Marine Corps veteran, was appointed national service director for the more than 1 million-member DAV in August 2013.
 He works at DAV’s National Service & Legislative Headquarters in Washington, D.C.

-Marszalek manages all activities of the DAV’s National Service Program, which employs approximately 265 professional national service officers (NSOs), 33 transition service officers (TSOs) and support staff in 100 offices throughout the United States and in Puerto Rico.
-These service officers represent veterans and their families with claims for benefits from the Department of Veterans Affairs and the Department of Defense.
+Marszalek manages all activities of the DAV’s National Service Program, which employs approximately 265 professional national service officers, 33 transition service officers and support staff in 100 offices throughout the United States and in Puerto Rico.
+These service officers represent veterans and their families with claims for benefits from the Department of Veterans Affairs (VA) and the Department of Defense (DOD).
 DAV’s direct hands-on services make up the largest item in the organization’s budget for program services.
-During calendar year 2016, NSOs and TSOs, all wartime service-connected veterans, represented more nearly 300,000 claims for VA benefits for veterans and their families, obtaining almost $4.1 billion in new and retroactive benefits for them.
+DAV service officers annually interview hundreds of thousands of veterans and their families, and file nearly 200,000 new claims for benefits for the injured and ill veterans.

 Marszalek is a life member of DAV Chapter 76, Pittsburgh, Pennsylvania.
-He resides with his wife, Jillian and two sons Ashton and Kingston in Huntingtown, Maryland.
+He and his spouse, Jillian, reside in Huntingtown, Maryland.
+They have two sons.

 Connect with Jim